 - Keep your test result copies intact

-- Just like with all job injuries, report your exposure to the supervisor and to the individual who is designated to report claims for workers’ compensation.
+- Like with all job injuries, report your exposure to the supervisor and to the individual designated to report claims for workers’ compensation.

 Seek Legal Consultation from us Today